Packages with a command line interface¶

 CLI package structure¶

-As we’ve seen throughout this book, Python packages follow a standard structure and you can quickly set this structure up using the UBC-MDS cookiecutter template and
+As we’ve seen throughout this book, Python packages follow a standard structure and you can quickly set this structure up using the UBC-MDS cookiecutter template:

-With these two commands, you end up with a structure that looks something like this:
+With this command, you end up with a structure that looks something like this:

 We will continue to build off the

 pypkgs package we’ve developed throughout this book, but the instructions below will generalise to any package.
 To create a basic CLI for our package, there’s not too much more we have to do to this structure!
 First, we need to add a script that will contain our CLI code.
 Let’s go ahead and do that now by adding a new Python module called

 pypkgs subdirectory now, so that our directory structure becomes:

 pypkgs ├── .gitignore ├── .readthedocs.yml ├── CONDUCT.rst ├── CONTRIBUTING.rst ├── docs ├── pypkgs │ ├── __init__.py │ ├── cli.py # <-- We added our script here! │ └── pypkgs.py ├── LICENSE ├── pyproject.toml ├── README.md └── tests ├── __init__.py └── test_pypkgs.py

 You can call your CLI script anything you like, and put it anywhere in your package directory that you like, but the set up shown above is common.

 While our CLI module is empty for now, let’s go ahead and configure